 To be clear, I wasn’t covered in hair from head to toe.
 There were no stray hairs on my chin or my chest; my back and stomach were also as hairless as most kids’ were.
 My arms and legs, however, were covered in soft, dark hair.
-I had come by it honestly—my mother suffered the same fate as me, so it ran in the family.
+My mother suffered the same fate as me, so it ran in the family.

 It wasn’t until those taunts began that I became aware of the offensiveness of this extra hair, but it didn’t take long for me to begin wearing long sleeves and pants as late into the spring and summer as temperatures would allow.
 I’d watch my friends come to school in tank tops and shorts, longing wistfully for that same freedom.
-In my mind, the hair on my arms made me less pretty, less female, and the fact that it was mainly boys who made fun of me only confirmed my suspicions.
+In my mind, having hairy arms made me less pretty, less female, and the fact that it was mainly boys who made fun of me only confirmed my suspicions.

 I’ve spent most of my life surreptitiously glancing at women’s arms, to see if they suffered from the same plight as me.
 Occasionally, I would see her, walking around with her hairy arms bare, not appearing to care at all.
 I would simultaneously admire and be disgusted by her choice.
 Why did she not want to remove her arm hair as well?
 What did she have inside that I was lacking, that made me feel such revulsion over something so insignificant?

-In recent years, as laser technology improved and prices dropped, I began scouring the group discount sites for laser hair removal deals.
-I decided I would spring for the cost, treat myself in the hopes that it would be a more long-term solution.
-The only problem was that you couldn’t have laser hair removal while pregnant or breastfeeding.
-I was forced to wait for several years, as my two children came in quick succession.
+As the years went on, laser technology improved and prices dropped, so I scoured the group discount sites for laser hair removal deals.
+I decided I would spring for the cost to treat myself in the hopes that it would be a more long-term solution.
+The only problem was that you couldn’t have laser hair removal while pregnant or breastfeeding, so I was forced to wait for several years, as my two children came in quick succession.

 When I had finally stopped breastfeeding and had the time and the money to try out laser hair removal, I found myself not really caring anymore.
 Why would I spend that several hundred dollars on something that only I care about?
 My husband didn’t care.
 My kids didn’t care.
 Anytime I had brought up this insecurity to friends, they claimed not to have even noticed.
 Who was I doing this for?